 - Arizona license plates

-Josh said that the next time we play we will have to try doing numbers (that’s my mathematician husband for ya), going from 0-9 in order after we go through all the letters.
-Could be a fun new addition to the game.
+My husband said the next time we play the alphabet game we will have to try doing numbers (that’s my mathematician husband for ya), going from 0-9 in order after we go through all the alphabet.
+Could be a fun new addition to the alphabet game!

-Have you made any house rules for this game?
-Or what are the common signs/objects you use to find those hard to find letters?
+Have you made any family alphabet game rules?
+What are the common signs/objects you use to find those hard to find letters?
 And when was the last time you played the alphabet car game?